 Replacement of the pipeline is being undertaken now to allow appropriate time for design, consultation, the Development Consent Order process and installation, whilst also maintaining the operation of the existing pipeline.

-Over summer 2018, we will hold local events where landowners can meet our team of experts to discuss the initial working route in more detail.
-We will continue to work closely with impacted landowners and organisations before refining the initial working route ahead of a second consultation in autumn 2018.
+We held local events where landowners had the opportunity to meet our team of experts to discuss the initial working route in more detail.
+We will continue to work closely with impacted landowners and organisations during and after the preferred route consultation.

 There may be wider impacts outside of the immediate pipeline route that may concern you and the pipeline route itself may be subject to change.
 We would therefore encourage you to stay engaged with the project and participate in the forthcoming consultation.
 We are also considering what additional temporary arrangements such as access routes and construction compounds may be required during the construction phase and we will be in touch in advance of the next consultation if our work indicates this could affect your land.